Armenia breaks ceasefire with Azerbaijan 110 times in 24 hours

 The Armenian armed forces were using large-caliber machine guns.

-Meanwhile, the Azerbaijani army positions in Aghdam, Kokhanabi, Munjuglu villages of the Tovuz district were shelled from the Armenian army positions located in Mosesgekh, Chinari and Aygedzor villages of the Berd district of Armenia.
+Meanwhile, the Azerbaijani army positions in Aghdam village of the Tovuz district were shelled from the Armenian army positions located in Chinari village of the Berd district of Armenia.

-Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Chilaburt, Yarimja villages of the Tartar district, Tagibayli, Shikhlar, Bash Garvand, Javakhirli, Sarijali, Yusifjanli, Marzili villages of the Aghdam district, Kuropatkino village of the Khojavand district, Ashagi Veysalli, Qarvand, Gorgan, Horadiz villages of the Fuzuli district, Nuzgar and Mehdili village of the Jabrayil district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam and Khojavand districts of Azerbaijan.
+Moreover, the Azerbaijani army positions were shelled from the Armenian positions located near the Armenian-occupied Goyarkh village of the Tartar district, Bash Garvand, Marzili villages of the Aghdam district, Kuropatkino village of the Khojavand district, Ashagi Veysalli, Qarvand, Gorgan, Kurdler, Horadiz villages of the Fuzuli district, Nuzgar village of the Jabrayil district, as well as from the positions located on nameless heights in the Goranboy, Tartar, Aghdam and Fuzuli districts of Azerbaijan.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, in 1992 Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.